Pudhumai Pithan (1957 film): Plot

-A king is imprisoned by his ambitious brother, who creates the impression that the king had died during an animal hunt.
-The crown prince was on a sea journey and returns to attend the king's fake funeral.
-During the funeral, the crown prince discovers the truth, via a secret message conveyed to him by the daughter of the palace physician.
-As expected, she falls in love with the prince.
+A king is imprisoned by his ambitious brother, who creates the impression that the king had died while out hunting.
+The crown prince who was on a sea journey returns to attend the king's fake funeral.
+During the funeral, the crown prince discovers the truth, via a secret message conveyed to him by the palace physician's daughter, who falls in love with the prince.
 The king's sibling also plots to kill the prince by poisoning him with a drug, concocted by the palace physician.
 The drug was supposed to make the crown prince mad, who acts like a madman poisoned by the drug to fool everyone.
-The Prince is also helped by a woman drama troupe leader, who also had affection to the crown prince.
+The prince is also helped by a woman drama troupe leader, who also had affection to the crown prince.
 Eventually, she sacrifices her life, leaving the prince to unite with the daughter of the palace physician.
 The plotting villains were avenged by the prince and his comedian sidekick.